kaleababayneh/noir-wordle/README.md

 * When a player makes a guess, they provide the **Merkle proof** (path) for that word.

 This ensures that every guess is a legitimate English word without revealing the entire dictionary or increasing on-chain storage.

+### Deployment and Next Steps

+The game is currently deployed on the Base Sepolia testnet.
+👉 Please make sure you are connected to the Base Sepolia network, as wallets like MetaMask may occasionally default to a different chain.
+Double-check your network selection before playing — it’s important.

+The game is fully functional and playable, but it was built primarily as a learning project.
+As such, the current user experience is minimal.
+I’m applying for a grant to dedicate more time to development — improving the UI, adding competitive features, and introducing staking or betting mechanics.
+The goal is to make ZK Wordle not only technically sound but also fun, engaging, and competitive, with time limits and proof-based verification built into the gameplay.

 ---